 In reality, when it comes to job briefs from clients, there has not been a dramatic shift in demand for a specific technology.
 What has been more important is for candidates to have exposure to a variety of systems and better still, been involved in system implementation projects.
 The idea here is that by bringing in individuals with this type of expertise, it will strengthen the company‘s capacity to embrace new innovations as and when the need arises.
 So from a candidate perspective, gaining as much experience with different platforms and types of treasury technology will undoubtedly act as a differentiator in this increasingly competitive market place.

-To explore the interesting statistics on the current UK treasury market or to learn more about the Europe and US treasury markets, take part in our Spring 2019 Salary Survey here and you will receive the full report via email.
+To explore the interesting statistics on the current UK treasury market or to learn more about the EU, US and Senior treasury markets, take part in our Spring 2019 Salary Survey here and you will receive the full report via email.